sanjay-ji/Arduino_to_MySQL_Data_Logging_using_Python/README.md

 Now, exit the mysql terminal:
 mysql> exit

+## Opening MySQL and creating a database and a table

 Now onwards, to open mysql you will need to run following command
 $ mysql -u root -p
 Enter your password to access mysql.
 Create a database in mysql named test_db: mysql> create database test_db
 Select the database test_db to be used: